PitWD/escTUI/README.md

 # escTUI
 TextUserInterface - Based On ESC-Sequences
+*It's actually just for investigating a 'problem'*